madrilene/eleventy-excellent/src/posts/daily/hot-fudge-sunday-for-2025-05-18.md

 ---
 title: "🌶️ Hot Fudge Sunday for 2025-05-18"
+permalink: "/archive/hot-fudge-sunday-for-2025-05-18/"
-description: "This week, I'm sharing insights from Qlik Connect and upcoming talks on AI and business modernization."
+description: "This week, I&#39;m sharing insights from Qlik Connect and upcoming talks on AI and business modernization."
 date: 2025-05-18 18:43:53.435037+00:00
 ---